 - If the patient has consented for solid organ donation, the coordinator will make every effort to accommodate the patient's preference of hospital.
-If the hospital does not have a DCD and/or mDCD program already established, BCT will work with the hospital to establish a process ad hoc and accommodate the patient's wishes. - If this is not possible, the patient will be offered another hospital within the same health authority. - BCT will collaborate with MAiD program on admission plan, time and location. - The patient will need to be admitted to the hospital in a room close to the OR, placed on a cardiac monitor (with or without an arterial line), and have an RN to care for and monitor the patient. - Two licensed physicians need to be arranged to determine death.
-One physician can be the MAiD provider. - Currently, Nurse Practitioners (NPs) are not permitted to declare death for the purpose of donation as per definition of medical practitioner in HTGA.
-However, they may still provide MAiD and 2 additional licensed physicians will be required to declare death for organ donation.
+If the hospital does not have a DCC and/or mDCC program already established, BCT will work with the hospital to establish a process ad hoc and accommodate the patient's wishes. - If this is not possible, the patient will be offered another hospital within the same health authority. - BCT will collaborate with MAiD program on admission plan, time and location. - The patient will need to be admitted to the hospital in a room close to the OR, change into a hospital gown, placed on a cardiac monitor and have an RN to care for and monitor the patient. - Two licensed physicians and or Nurse Practitioners need to be arranged to determine death.
+One physician/NP can be the MAiD provider.